 In 1922-23 Onnes, along with some of his coworkers goes back to re-examine the "something strange" that happens around 2K.
 Looking at the heat capacity, they find something like Fig. 2.1.
-The divergence in the heat capacity is a signal of a thermodynamic phase transition The regular phase of helium is known as He I whereas the superfluid phase is known as He II.
+The discontinuity in the heat capacity is a signal of a thermodynamic phase transition1 The regular phase of helium is known as He I whereas2 the superfluid phase is known as He II.
 Onnes died in 1926, but the work in his lab continued on.
 With some exploration, they uncovered the full phase diagram shown in Fig. 2.2.
 The line separating the He I and He II phases is known as the Lambda-line.
 Compared to other elements, helium is quite special in that it does not solidify at low temperature except when under pressure.
 This special feature is due to both its very light mass and its weak interactions (no chemical bonding).
-The light mass is important since $\Delta p \Delta x \ge \hbar/2$ .
+The light mass is important since $\Delta p \Delta x \geqslant \hbar/2$.
 If you try to localize x, you have a nonzero p.
 But since kinetic energy is $p^2/(2m)$ having a light mass means there is a very high energy cost to localizing the position of the atoms.
 The most remarkable thing about superfluid helium is persistant flow (which Kamerlingh Onnes was never aware of).
 However, perhaps just as remarkable is the extremely good transport of heat in superfluids.
-In fact, going through the supefluid transition, thermal conductance can jump by a factor of $10^5$ or more!
-Indeed, this was what Kamerlingh Onnes saw in 1911 when he said "something happens" at 2K).
-What is happening here &lt;sup>1For those who have studied phast transitions we have $C_v \sim |T - T_c|^{-\alpha}$ where the critical exponent matches that of the XY-universality class.
-When we study the order parameter in section 2.3 this might make more sense. &lt;sup>2This nomenclature is particularly confusing being that we also have He and He, indicating the number of nucleons.
-Everything in this chapter is in reference to phases of regular helium, He, although we will also discuss He in our chapter below on Fermi liquids.
+In fact, going through the supefluid transition, ther- 1For those who have studied phase transitions we have $C_v \sim B{\pm} + A{\pm}|T - T_c|^{-\alpha}$ where the critical exponent $\alpha \approx -0.0127$ matches that of the XY-universality class and here A{\pm} and B{\pm} are different constants depending on whether we approach the critical point from the high or low temperature direction.
+When we study the order parameter in section 2.3 it will be clear to those having studied phase transitions why this is in the XY universality class.
+2This nomenclature is particularly confusing being that we also have 4He and 3He, indicating the number of nucleons.
+Everything in this chapter is in reference to phases of regular helium, 4He, although we will also discuss 3He in our chapter below on Fermi liquids.